On the uniqueness and stability of dictionaries for sparse representation of noisy signals: Results

-Another extension of Thm.~\ref{DeterministicUniquenessTheorem} arises from the following analytic characterization of the spark condition.
-Let $\mathbf{A}$ be the $n \times m$ matrix of $nm$ indeterminates $A_{ij}$.
-When real numbers are substituted for $A_{ij}$, the resulting matrix satisfies \eqref{SparkCondition} if and only if the following polynomial is nonzero:
+Another extension of Thm.~\ref{DeterministicUniquenessTheorem} can be derived from the following algebraic characterization of the spark condition.
+Letting $\mathbf{A}$ be the $n \times m$ matrix of $nm$ indeterminates $A_{ij}$, the reader may work out why substituting real numbers for the $A_{ij}$ yields a matrix satisfying \eqref{SparkCondition} if and only if the following polynomial evaluates to a nonzero number: